codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 * To use SSH, copy the SSH private key for your Git provider

 **How to**
 1. In the Sync Status column for the Runtime you just installed, click **Complete Installation**.
+  Codefresh displays the steps needed to complete the installation.
+  You may see a message that the Runtime is missing a Git user token.
+You can ignore this message and continue to complete the installation.

+    {% include
+   image.html
+   lightbox="true"
+   file="/images/runtime/helm/helm-complete-install-widgets.png"
+   url="/images/runtime/helm/helm-complete-install-widgets.png"
+  alt="Steps to complete installing Hybrid GitOps Runtime" caption="Steps to complete installing Hybrid GitOps Runtime" max-width="60%"
+%}

+{:start="2"}
 1. Do one of the following:
   * If your admin has set up OAuth access, click **Authorize Access to Git Provider**.
 Go to _step 3_.
   * Alternatively, authenticate with an access token from your Git provider.
 Go to _step 4_.